History of 'Lunch with an Old Bag'

 OUR STORY THUS FAR ...

-Here are a few of our most exciting highlights and treasured memories from our first seven years:
+Here are a few of our most exciting highlights and treasured memories from our first nine years:

 LWOB 2009 - The inaugural lunch got off to a stylish start for co-visionaries Geraldine Gammell and James Thomson, with celebrities from Sienna Millar to Chris Hoy donating glamorous handbags and long-held trusted satchels.
 The Timmy Woods clutch seen swung about by Carrie in the opening scene of 'Sex and the City' even made an appearance.
 Among the 500 guests were some of Scotland’s highest profile ‘Old Bags,’ including Carol Smillie and Claire Grogan, and the day was topped off by welcoming the lunch’s first keynote speaker, broadcaster Dame Joan Bakewell.
 Together we raised £78,000.